GPA

 Before you play — common questions

-Q. How long to finish?
+Q. How long is The Exit 8?

 Many first-timers reach Exit 8 within a few hours.
 Learning anomalies shortens runs; memo speedruns are part of the fun.
+GPA's "short completion" tag matches that pace.

 Q. Spoilers for streaming?